-After all the work you did to create the content, dropping the ball at this stage is unnecessary heartbreak.
+With all the work you put into creating your visual content, dropping the ball at this stage is unnecessary heartbreak.

-In the spirit of learning and improving together, we’ve rounded up the eight most common design mistakes we see in bad visual content, along with their easy fixes.
+So, in the spirit of learning and improving together, we’ve rounded up the eight most common design mistakes we see in bad visual content, along with their easy fixes.
 Keep an eye out for these issues in every piece of visual content you create, at every part of the design process.
-And may the design gods always smile upon you.
+(And may the design gods always smile upon you.)

-- Anchor your visual on a main focal point.
+- Anchor your visual to a main focal point.
 This point should help your reader quickly grasp what the most important part of your message is.

-- Don’t include elements that distract from each other or compete directly with your focal point.
+- Prioritize simplicity.
+Don’t include elements that distract from each other or compete directly with your focal point.

 - Use negative space to your advantage.
 Sometimes a little breather and empty space can help guide the eye to where it needs to be.